 The concept was born out of an extensive innovation process that involved multiple suppliers and solutions to find an alternative solution to a well-known problem: the storage of drinking water.
 The solution was initially designed in a partnership between Aarhus Vand (project manager and end-user) and Envidan (client consultant and designer).
-Arkil is acting as the executing building and civil engineering contractor, Sulzer is carrying out the forging and mechanical engineering contract, while Lindpro is carrying out the electrical and switchboard contract.
+Arkil is acting as the executing building and civil engineering contractor, Sulzer is carrying out the forging and mechanical engineering contract, and Lindpro is carrying out the electrical and switchboard contract.

-Envidan is also assisting with regulatory processing and preliminary design of an additional container in Højbjerg, which is also carried out according to this new concept.
+Envidan is also assisting with the regulatory processing and preliminary design of an additional container in Højbjerg, which is also carried out according to this new concept.

-- Full control of flow, residence time and water quality.
+- Full control of flow, residence time, and water quality.

 - Minimized operating cost as the pipes slope in the direction of flow, thus contributing to the self-cleaning nature of the system.

 - Flexible operation of the system and stable water supply, as each pipe can be operated independently and taken out of service as needed.

 - Leakage monitoring by pressurizing the cavity of the double-walled pipe with air.
 This means that operational staff can quickly detect any leaks.

 - Scalable from 100 cubic meters up to many thousands.

 The safety of drinking water is paramount for water companies.
 This solution has great potential to improve water quality and ensure a stable distribution of drinking water.
 Although simple in its design, it is the simplicity that makes this concept suitable.

 The total cost of this solution is reduced compared to traditional solutions and is therefore also an attractive alternative to concrete or steel solutions.